 One of the features of Victor Harbor is Granite Island.
 You can walk to the island from the foreshore along the 650 metre long causeway.
+The causeway offers great views, lots of bird life and the chance to spot a leafy sea dragon.
 Don’t let the size of Granite Island trick you.
 It might not look big, but there is a lot to see and do there.

 Since you could spend a couple of days just exploring Granite Island, our list of things to in Victor Harbor starts there.

 A fun and more relaxing way to get to Granite Island than walking, is riding on the horse drawn tram.
 Wonderful Clydesdale horses pull the restored heritage trams.
 The tram leaves from the Victor Harbor Visitor Information Centre and stops at the Island Cafe.